The frog model on Galton-Watson trees: A - Law

-Despite the fact that our proof of recurrence requires a moment assumption in addition to $\Prob[Z \geq 2] = 1$, Theorem \ref{th:0-1-GW} requires no assumptions on $Z$ beyond that it yields a supercritical Galton-Watson tree.
-The proof of Theorem \ref{th:0-1-GW} is broken into two main parts: first, an ergodic theory argument proves the statement for \emph{augmented Galton-Watson trees}, i.e.\ a Galton-Watson tree where we attach an additional Galton-Watson tree to the root; second, we show that working with augmented Galton-Watson trees is sufficient to establish the result for Galton-Watson trees.
+{\RED We note that the only property of the distribution of sleeping frogs used in the proof of Theorem \ref{th:0-1-GW} is that they are i.i.d.\ and take the value of $0$ with positive probability.} The proof of Theorem \ref{th:0-1-GW} is broken into two main parts: first, an ergodic theory argument proves the statement for \emph{augmented Galton-Watson trees}, i.e.\ a Galton-Watson tree where we attach an additional Galton-Watson tree to the root; second, we show that working with augmented Galton-Watson trees is sufficient to establish the result for Galton-Watson trees.
+Throughout this section, we assume that $Z$ satisfies $\E[Z] > 1$ and $\P(Z = 0) = 0$; to reduce clutter, we do not restate this assumption for each lemma in this section.